alvgaona/alvgaona/README.md

 - Contributor at my favorite Machine Learning framework, [@pytorch][pytorch]. :grin:
 - Graduated from School of Engineering at University of Buenos Aires as an EE. 👨🏻‍🎓
+- Member of the Laboratory of Artificial Intelligence and Robotics at University of San Andrés.

 ### Ongoing work 👨🏻‍🏭

-- Working on multi-agent systems and autonomous air vehicles at the University of San Andrés.
+- Doing research on autonomous driving algorithms.
+- Research on multi-rotor air vehicles, such as autonomous landing behavior and fault tolerance/detection.

 ### How to reach me 📫